Florida Attorney General Opinions

 Is Florida's Education Practices Commission, which disciplines teachers and school administrators, treated as a 'state agency' for purposes of the public records law, the Administrative Procedure Act, and the open-meetings rules?

 Yes.
-The AG concluded that the Education Practices Commission is an agency of state government for purposes of chapter 119 (public records), chapter 120 (Administrative Procedure Act), and the open-me…
+The AG read the EPC as a state agency for purposes of chapter 119 (public records), chapter 120 (APA), and chapter 286 (open meetings).

 Can a Florida city council move its municipal election day from a March date set by an old special law to November to align with state general elections, by ordinance and without holding a referendum?